nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 [Go back to [Table of Contents](#table-of-contents)]

 ---
-## Deleting a staff member from a ward: delstf
+## Deleting a staff member from the system: delstf
 This removes the staff from the system as specified by `ID_NUMBER`.
 The staff must currently exist for this command to be successfully executed.
 This will remove the staff from his or her assigned ward as well.